albertoRamon/RaspPi/RCD.md

 ### Does IΔn depend from the Voltage?
 * In Europe : voltage-independent
 * In America: voltage-dependent

-This can be Important if the Neutral is broken (30 ppm)
+This can be Important if the Neutral is broken (30 ppm):
+* Voltage-independent
+* Voltage-dependent

 ### Does the neutral be connected to de RCD?
 ![alt text](/Pictures/23.png)